AshkanAbd/efCoreSeederSample/README.md

-# Database Seeder Pull Request for EFCore:
+# EF.Seeder sample

+### Seeder for EFCore and other ORMs.

-A new seeder for EFCore to easily seeding database.
+A new seeder mainly for EFCore and also for other ORMs to easily seeding database.
-Please check `Seed` directory, Seeds are defined in it.
-Also Seeder source placed in `Seeder` directory.
+This repo contains a sample for usage for [Ef.Seeder](https://www.nuget.org/packages/Ef.Seeder)

 ## Previous EFCore seeder:

 EFCore has a seeder that can be found in [this link](https://docs.microsoft.com/en-us/ef/core/modeling/data-seeding).
 You have to write your seeds in ModelBuilder and seeds will be a part of your migrations what is not an interesting way for seeding the database.
 Also that seeds won't increase the primary key and indexes of your tables so you have to increase them manually!!!

-## New Seeder that implemented in this PR:
+## New Seeder that implemented in this package:

 After my experience while using EFCore seeder, I decided to write a new implementation for EFCore seeder.
-You can find my seeder in `Seeder` directory of EFCore source code.
-Also a sample project this implementation is available in [this repo](https://github.com/AshkanAbd/efCoreSeederSample)

 #### New seeder approach:

 ##### Define your seeders:

 ```c#
 using System.Linq;
 using efCoreSeederSample.Models;